STRUCTURES OF THE AIRWAY

-Besides being a conduit for moving air in and out, the upper airway is in responsible for warming, humidifying, and purifying the air we breathe every day.
-It also is protected by mucus and has microscopic hair-like cilia which undulate foreign material upward to eject it from the airway.
+Besides being a conduit for moving air in and out, the upper airway is responsible for warming, humidifying, and purifying the air we breathe every day.
+It is also protected by mucus and has microscopic hair-like cilia, which undulate foreign material upward to eject it from the airway.

 During inspiration, the inspired air enters through the nose or mouth, travels through the pharynx to the larynx, passes through the glottis and into the trachea.

 The upper airway is made up of a surprising number of components.
 The actual anatomical structures are the: Nose, palate, facial bones, larynx, and cricoid cartilage.
 These structures create several cavities: the Nasopharynx, Oropharynx, Laryngopharynx, and Glottis.

 NOSE: The nose is the only visible part of the nasal airway.
 However, several structures are present: the nasal cavities, nasal septum (which divides the cavities, and the paranasal sinuses.

 - The nasal cavities are lined with moist mucosa that contains mucus-secreting cells, fine hairs, and the olfactory (smell) receptors.
 This mucosa warms and filters air as it passes though the cavity and sinuses.

 NASOPHARYNX: The nasopharynx is located posterior to (behind) the nasal sinuses and leads to the oropharynx, these are separated by the palate (roof of the mouth).

 FACIAL BONES: The facial bones that most impact the airway are the maxilla (making up the lower face and upper teeth) and the mandible (the lower jaw and bottom teeth).